 Mat says the installer will still check to ensure there isn’t anything left on the floor that would lead to a bumpy carpet.

 “If someone says we’ll pull up the carpet, we try to encourage them to pull up all the staples and nails but it’s still going to be the responsibility of the carpet-layer so they’ll generally go over the floor with a scraper to make sure it’s flat.”

-If you are considering new carpets it’s worth talking to a Harrisons Carpet expert.
+If you are considering new flooring it’s worth talking to a Harrisons Carpet expert.
 We pride ourselves on guiding you through the process from choice of style to final fitting during a free in-home consultation.
 Call us to book an appointment on 0800 421001, or fill out the booking form online.